Are you getting the most out of the Multidisciplinary Team assessment?

 Here are our top 10 tips:

 4. Participate in the meeting and don’t be a bystander!
-You know your relative’s needs better than the assessors – so stand up, speak up, and don’t be afraid to correct any misinformation they have.
+You know your relative’s needs better than the assessors – so stand up, speak up, and don’t be afraid to correct any misgivings they have.

-The common error that families frequently make, is thinking that their relative must surely qualify for CHC Funding, when in fact their health needs are not sufficiently high enough.
 The barriers to getting CHC funding are stacked against you and the bar is set very high.

 Get our Free Guide or call us on 0161 272 522 or 0800 011 4136 for initial free advice.